clarrexd/Deep-Relaxation/README.md

 The project has two backends because it was requested that PHP was used somewhere in the project.

+User testing has been done in the latest versions of both Google Chrome and Firefox at the time of writing (2024-02-03).

 # Requirements

 This is a list of what has been used when creating this project: